 office: (307) 777-4600

-Tom is a postdoctoral researcher with general interests in demography, plant-herbivore interactions and the population consequences of wildlfie migration.
-He currently works with the Nebraska Game and Parks Commission to understand bighorn sheep movements and demography.
+Tom has general interests in demography, plant-herbivore interactions and the population consequences of wildlife migration.
+He previously worked with the Nebraska Game and Parks Commission to understand bighorn sheep movements and demography.
 Between 2012 and 2014 he studied savannah tree dynamics in Serengeti National Park, Tanzania with Michael Anderson of Wake Forest University.

 Funding & Partners